-Overweight and obesity generally arises when energy intake through diet exceeds energy expended through physical activity.
-Excess weight (especially obesity) can increase risk of cardiovascular disease, stroke, type 2 diabetes, kidney disease, and some cancers.
+Overweight and obesity can increase risk of cardiovascular disease, stroke, type 2 diabetes, kidney disease, and a number of cancers.

-In a response to the 2018 Senate Select Committee into the Obesity Epidemic in Australia, ACDPA recommended the development of a national obesity strategy that considers the environmental, social and commercial influences on obesity.
+We helped contribute to the development of a national obesity strategy (2022), and we support policies to address environmental, social and commercial influences on obesity.

 ACDPA supports the Tipping the Scales.
 Australian Obesity Prevention Consensus priorities.

 Link to other ACDPA position statements and submissions.